ilovequant/h1b_stat/README.md

 ## Results
-using the dataset of H1B_FY_2014.csv, it can be found:
+using the dataset of H1B_FY_2014.csv, it can be found for the rank of the occupation:

         TOP_OCCUPATIONS;NUMBER_CERTIFIED_APPLICATIONS;PERCENTAGE
         Computer Systems Analysts;85219;18.7%